maximumGain/information-theory-tool/README.md

 # information-theory-tool
-This toolbox contains Matlab source code for basic computations in information theory, including entropy, conditional entropy,  mutual information, capacity and rate distortion.
+This toolbox contains Matlab source code for basic computations in information theory.

+You can compute:

+-   entropy
+-   conditional entropy
+-   mutual information
+-   channel capacity
+-   rate distortion

-Individual functions and several examples are provided, as well as their experiment results shown in figures.
+Functions and several examples are provided, as well as their experiment results in figures.